CBS-HPC/mkdocs/docs/HPC_Facilities/docs/UCloud.md

 Further funds can be obtianed in two ways:

 1. Apply to the local CBS ressource pool.
 You apply from UCloud by sending a [UCloud grant application](/HPC_Facilities/docs/GrantApp/).
 Information on machine type selection be found [here](/HPC_Facilities/docs/MachineType/).
-Otherwise please contact **RDM Support** (rdm@cbs.dk).
+Otherwise please contact [RDM Support](/Contact/).

 2. Apply for the [bi-annual application round](https://www.deic.dk/en/supercomputing/Apply-for-HPC-resources) for the national HPC resources.
-Please contact **RDM Support** (rdm@cbs.dk) as soon as possible if you consider applying.
+Please contact [RDM Support](/Contact/) as soon as possible if you consider applying.

 For both ways the ressources will be provided to a UCloud project and not to a user "My Workspace".
 Each UCloud project will be given a reference number (DeiC-XX-Y NUMBER).